sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

      </td>
      <td>
         <ul>
-          <li><code class="language-plaintext highlighter-rouge">hg-base</code> in this instance is not an example but really the name of the topmost hostgroup.
+          <li><code class="language-plaintext highlighter-rouge">hg-base</code> in this instance is not an example but really the name of the topmost Host Group.
 Of course you can chose a different name, but *base* made sense to me</li>
        </ul>
      </td>
     </tr>